lewagon/dotfiles/01-Ruby/01-Programming-basics/01-Experiment-methods/README.md

 [1, 2, 3].shuffle
 ```

-In ruby, everything (a text, an integer, a floating number, an array..) is an object, i.e. an instance of a class.
+In ruby, everything (a text, an integer, a floating number, an array..) is an object.
 We can call methods on these objects.
 Such methods are called **instance methods** since they can be called only on instances of the class.
 The object on which we call the method is called the **receiver**.

 ## Specs